zebbra/data_aggregator/docs/overview.md

 <img src="images/encode.png" alt="Encoding">

 `for_coders:` The encoding process is handled by the `lib/data_aggregator/records/encoding` modules.
-This modules contains the logic for enriching the data with information from the catalogs/thesauri.
+This modules contain the logic for enriching the data with information from the catalogs/thesauri.

-The overlaying `lib/data_aggregator/records/encoding/strategies/strategy.ex` module contains the logic for selecting the correct encoding strategy and provides some abstration and common used helper functions for the encoding process.
+The overlaying `lib/data_aggregator/records/encoding/strategies/strategy.ex` module contains the logic for selecting the correct encoding strategy and provides some abstraction and common used helper functions for the encoding process.

 Each encoding strategy is a module that implements the `encode/1` function, which takes the data and returns the enriched data.